The Launch of Beep Cricket

 Sunday Beep Cricket Training

 The above photos are of a typical Sunday of Beep Cricket Training at Devine Court Morayfield.

 Participants new to the sport, begin to learn the game, and those who are seasoned players, work on their skills.

 Each Sunday, safe transport is provided via our BAT Bus service to those who need it.
 There is also a free BBQ lunch and the opportunity to meet new friends and/or socialize with people you already know.

 All are welcome to come and try the games on offer.
 Men and Women, boys and girls, age 13-70.

 Rope Trailer kindly built by HMJ Trailers Caboolture

-In the above photo, our staff are laying out the boundary rope in preparation for a Beep Cricket Match.
+In the above photo, our staff members are laying out the boundary rope in preparation for a Beep Cricket Match.

 Participants with low or no sight, are pleased to have a boundary rope on the outer boundary of the ground.
 This tactile feature, along with the beeping cricket ball and the new rule changes, makes the game to be more enjoyable for all and assists the players with low or no vision to be more competitive.

-At Blind Bats Inc. we try to lift up the ability of vision-impaired players rather than have sighted players wear blindfolds in the search for equality.
+At Blind Bats Inc. we try to lift the ability of vision-impaired players rather than have sighted players wear blindfolds in the search for equality.
 This policy is consistent throughout our activities program.